 Location.
-39° 17.202′ N, 84° 29.106′ W. Marker is in Springdale, Ohio, in Hamilton County.
-Marker is at the intersection of Springfield Pike (Ohio Route 4) and West Kemper Road, on the right when traveling north on Springfield Pike.
-Easily seen from the strip mall parking lot.
+39° 16.694′ N, 84° 28.777′ W. Marker is in Springdale, Ohio, in Hamilton County.
+Marker can be reached from Maple Trace Drive.
+Maple Trace Drive is a left at the light when southbound on Springfield Pike (US 4).
+It appears that you turning into an effluent senior resident community - complete with guard kiosk and golf course.
+Take the first right, and the marker is front of the office.
 Touch for map.
 Marker is in this post office area: Cincinnati OH 45246, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the Old Saint Mary Cemetery (approx. 0.4 miles away); Maple Knoll Village (approx. 0.7 miles away); Eckstein School (approx. 1.1 miles away); First Children's International Summer Village (approx. 1.7 miles away); Glendale (approx. 1.7 miles away); Village of Glendale (approx. 1.8 miles away); Elisha Morgan Farm Mansion (approx. 2 miles away); Hay Garden (approx. 2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Old Saint Mary Cemetery (approx. 0.3 miles away); Eckstein School (approx. half a mile away); Morgan’s Raid Through Springdale (approx. 0.7 miles away); First Children's International Summer Village (approx. 1.2 miles away); Glendale (approx. 1.2 miles away); Village of Glendale (approx. 1.2 miles away); Taken for Granite? (approx. 1.4 miles away); Welcome to the Cotswald Overlook (approx. 1.4 miles away).
 Touch for a list and map of all markers in Springdale.

 Credits.
 This page was last revised on May 7, 2019.
-This page originally submitted on May 6, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 49 times since then.
-Photos: 1, 2, 3. submitted on May 6, 2019, by Steve Stoessel of Niskayuna, New York. • Bernard Fisher was the editor who published this page.
+It was originally submitted on May 7, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 189 times since then and 33 times this year.
+Photos: 1, 2, 3. submitted on May 7, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.